StamatisChr/tfe-fdo-docker-active-active/README.md

 - Terraform installed on your computer

-## Create the AWS resources and start TFE
+# Create the AWS resources and start TFE

+## Set AWS credentials

 Export your AWS access key and secret access key as environment variables:
 ```